Dusty Rhodes: Jim Crockett Promotions (1985–1989)

 He eventually began working as a booker and wrestler with Jim Crockett Promotions (JCP) in the Mid-Atlantic, which eventually purchased World Championship Wrestling (WCW), formerly Georgia Championship Wrestling.
 Rhodes also teamed with Magnum T. A. as "America's Team", who opposed the Four Horsemen and The Russian Team in 1985.
 They were one of the more dominant tag teams in the promotion until 1986, when Magnum's career was ended in a car accident.
 Subsequently, he teamed with Nikita Koloff as The Super Powers.
 Rhodes was also a two time World Six-Man Tag Team Champion with The Road Warriors.

-Rhodes had feuds with Abdullah the Butcher, Pak Song, Terry Funk, Kevin Sullivan, Blackjack Mulligan, Nikita Koloff, Harley Race, Superstar Billy Graham, "Crippler" Ray Stevens and, most notably, The Four Horsemen (especially Ric Flair and Tully Blanchard).
+Rhodes had feuds with Abdullah the Butcher, Terry Funk, Kevin Sullivan, Blackjack Mulligan, Nikita Koloff, Harley Race, Superstar Billy Graham, "Crippler" Ray Stevens and, most notably, The Four Horsemen (especially Ric Flair and Tully Blanchard).
 Rhodes, Flair and Race fought each other many times over the NWA World Heavyweight Championship.
 Rhodes won the NWA World Heavyweight Championship three times; twice by defeating Race and once by defeating Flair.
+During a taping which took place at The Omni on September 29, 1985, Rhodes would save Flair from a beatdown at hands of Ivan and Nikitia Koloff and Krusher Krushchev, only for Flair to then turn on Rhodes and have Ole and Arn Anderson assist him in breaking Rhodes's ankle; this also forced Rhodes to vacate his NWA Television Championship.
 In October 1985, during his feud with Flair, Rhodes gave an interview that became known as his "Hard Times" promo, arguably his most popular promo:

-First of all, I would to thank the many, many fans throughout this country that wrote cards and letters to Dusty Rhodes, The American Dream, while I was down.
+First of all, I would like to thank the many, many fans throughout this country that wrote cards and letters to Dusty Rhodes, The American Dream, while I was down.
 Secondly, I want to thank Jim Crockett Promotions for waitin' and takin' the time 'cause I know how important it was, Starrcade '85 it is to the wrestling fans, it is to Jim Crockett promotions, and Dusty Rhodes The American Dream.
 With that wait, I got what I wanted, Ric Flair the World's Heavyweight Champion.
-I don’t have to say a whole lot more about the way I feel about Ric Flair; no respect, no honor.
+I don't have to say a whole lot more about the way I feel about Ric Flair; no respect, no honor.
 There is no honor amongst thieves in the first place.